 Are Mom and Dad still subscribing to cable?
 This could be your quick fix.

 Most cable customers get streaming access for games, so you could download the regional sports network’s app on your TV, phone, tablet or computer and then stream the game live with cable login credentials.

 Of course, you should pay close attention to the cable provider’s terms of service to ensure that you’re not breaking any rules.

-And note that the cable company may do an IP check on your device, which may mean you have to resort to a strategy such as to #4 below.
+And note that the cable company may do a search for the IP address on your device, which may mean you have to resort to a strategy such as to #4 below.

 4. Use a VPN To Stream MLB.TV

-While researching for this story, Team Clark may have found a suitable workaround for some of you in this Reddit thread.
+While researching this story, I found this Reddit thread that may provide a suitable workaround for some of you.

-It requires that you subscribe to MLB.TV, which is Major League Baseball’s streaming service.
-It offers live streaming for all 30 baseball teams for $129.95 per season (or for free if you’re a T-Mobile customer — more on that later).
+It requires you to subscribe to MLB.TV, which is Major League Baseball’s streaming service.
+It offers live streaming for all 30 baseball teams for $139.95 per season (or for free if you’re a T-Mobile customer; more on that later).

 Under normal circumstances, the hometown team’s games are set to be “blacked out” on MLB.TV for viewers in each team’s local television market.

 But you may be able to avoid that blackout if you are streaming with a VPN (virtual private network).